This article has links to products and services we love, which we may make commission from.

 SEO for bloggers is not as scary or technical as it sounds.
 With over 1 trillion searches performed every month on search engines like Google, it’s worth setting aside a few days to learn it!

 Have you been wishing your blog’s audience would grow and you could get more traffic?
 I’ll tell you something.
 That can happen and it’s not magic.
-The key is to start ranking on the first page of Google, so more people are seeing your blog and clicking on your content.
+The key is to start ranking on the first page of Google, so more people are seeing your blog and your content.

 This is what we call SEO or search engine optimization.